Rich Bickle

-Richard Allen Bickle Jr. (born May 13, 1961) is an American professional stock car racing driver.
+Richard Allen Bickle Jr. (born May 13, 1961) is an American former professional stock car racing driver.
 Now retired from NASCAR racing, Bickle, who never completed a full season in the NASCAR Cup Series, had a long history in short track racing.
 The Milwaukee Journal Sentinel described him in 2012 as a "stud on the short tracks in the late 1980s and early '90s and a journeyman who rarely caught a break in NASCAR."
-He won three NASCAR truck races, had a career-best fourth-place finish in the Cup Series in 218 career NASCAR starts.
+He won three NASCAR truck races and had a career-best fourth-place finish in the Cup Series in 218 career NASCAR starts.

 Early career

-Bickle was brought into the sport as a child, when he watched his father, Rich Sr., race throughout Wisconsin.
+Bickle was introduced to the sport as a child, when he watched his father, Rich Sr., race throughout Wisconsin.
 The younger Bickle began racing motocross at the age of five.
-While winning the 250cc championship on Sunday nights when he was 16, he raced stock cars at Jefferson Speedway on Saturday nights in 1977.
+While winning the 250cc championship on Sunday nights when he was sixteen, he raced stock cars at Jefferson Speedway on Saturday nights in 1977.
 He went behind his father's barn to pick out one of his father's old racecars and selected a beat-up 1968 Pontiac GTO.
 "It was so beat up you could hardly tell what it was."
-Bickle started racing a 1974 Pontiac as a sportsman at Jefferson for the second half of the 1977 season and the whole 1978 season.
+Bickle began racing a 1974 Pontiac as a sportsman at Jefferson for the second half of the 1977 season and the whole 1978 season.
 Bickle stopped racing motorcycles after he graduated in 1979.
 He built a 1972 Ford Torino with a 302 cubic inch motor that year, which he began using at mid-season.
 He used the car to win a heat and the semi-feature at Columbus 151 Speedway in the car's first night out, and it ran well at Lake Geneva Raceway and Rockford Speedway.
 That off-season he changed the rear clip on the car to improve it for Rockford before deciding to give away the car and build a new one.
 In 1980 he raced weekly at Rockford, Lake Geneva, and Capital Speedway (now Madison International Speedway), winning 23 semi-features which was the most in the United States.
 He was named the Sportsman Rookie of the Year at Lake Geneva and Rockford.